-hi, i’m melody.
+hi, i’m melody -

-nyc-based medical student and online content creator.
+general surgery resident and online content creator.

 I'm Applying for General Surgery Residency: Here's What I Would've Done Differently